alexisrsantos/Correspondence_Lancet/README.md

 There is **no** reason to build a counterfactual that does not behaves as it did for the pre-Hurricane Maria period.

 The appropriate counterfactual should be one where the predicted value falls within the historical ranges of variation for the previous decade.
-We believe, this reinforces modeling approaches that produce values close to that of the census-scenario.
+We believe, this reinforces modeling approaches that produce values close to that of the census-scenario and our [previous publication](https://jamanetwork.com/journals/jama/fullarticle/2696479).

 ## Previous Estimates
 For Supplementary Panel A, we acccessed a variety of estimates of excess deaths.
 Here we are including links to each of these estimates, which are compiled in the data file used to produced [Panel B](figure_1_b.csv).